-3 lashings at each end for vehicles stowed in fore and aft direction
+3 lashings at each end for vehicles stowed in fore and aft direction (longitudinally)

-3 lashings at each end for vehicles stowed athwartships
+3 lashings at each end for vehicles stowed athwartships (transversely)

-- Lashings must be handled in a way to prevent any damage to the transported vehicles. - The lashings used to secure a vehicle must not touch any other part of the vehicle than the lashing point or any other vehicle after they have been properly tied. - A vehicle must be lashed immediately after it has been parked for storage and unlashed only after reaching the port of arrival. - Lashings should be tensioned enough to prevent the vehicle from moving, but shouldn't tighten the vehicle down on its springing. - Vehicles must be lashed at an angle of if physically possible 30-60 degrees to the longitudinal axis of the vehicle to prevent lateral shifts during transport. - It is recommended to have instructions from the manufacturers for the more appropriate lashing method.
+- Lashings must be handled in a way to prevent any damage to the transported vehicles. - The lashings used to secure a vehicle must not touch any other part of the vehicle than the lashing point or any other vehicle after they have been properly tied. - A vehicle must be lashed immediately after it has been parked for storage and unlashed only after reaching the port of arrival. - Lashings should be tensioned enough to prevent the vehicle from moving, but shouldn't tighten the vehicle down on its suspension. - AMENDED Ve pre be